o-x-e-y/create_layout_files/README.md

  (UNFINISHED) Besides having a wide mod function, also provides an angle mod function that angle mods the keyboard in place.

+ Within the keyboards.py file there are also present arguments for a couple of layouts, see main.py for an example of how to use those.

  ## File types:
  KLC is the Microsoft Layout Creator file type, json is a Keyboard class type representation that might not have all parameters for all 3 classes and instead includes a type, and kb represents the bare minimum of a keyboard being the name and the 3\*10 matrix.